How to Handle a Texas Traffic Ticket

 Please speak with someone in your court/county for more specific information.

-- Any required forms and affidavits from the court.
+- Submit required forms and affidavits to the court.

 - Copy of Texas driver license.

-- Fee – dependent on county, court, or infraction.
+- Pay a required court fee – dependent on county, court, or infraction.

 - You cannot be currently taking Texas traffic school or have taken it in the last 12 months.